-Mr. Ryan Kane 1768 Park Center Drive Orlando, FL 32835
+Mr. Ryan Kane 1768 Park Center Drive Orlando, FL 32835 Email: rkane8@valenciacollege.edu Telephone: 407-582-3421

-Email: rkane8@valenciacollege.edu

-Telephone: 407-582-3421

-- B. Although a report may come in through many sources, the College is committed to ensuring that all reports are referred to the Equal Opportunity Office who, with consultation from the Assistant Vice President, Equity & Access/Title IX Coordinator, will ensure consistent application of the Policy to all individuals and allow the College to respond promptly and equitably to eliminate the Harassment, prevent its recurrence, and eliminate its effects.
+- B. Although a report may come in through many sources, the College is committed to ensuring that all reports are referred to the Equal Opportunity Office who, with consultation from the Assistant Vice President, Equity and Access/Title IX Coordinator, will ensure consistent application of the Policy to all individuals and allow the College to respond promptly and equitably to eliminate the Harassment, prevent its recurrence, and eliminate its effects.
 The College provides reporting options through multiple contact points across campuses that are broadly accessible to all College community members.
-The College's Assistant Vice President, Equity & Access oversees the investigation and resolution of all Prohibited Conduct covered by the Policy on Prohibited Discrimination, Harassment, and Related Misconduct (the "Policy").
-To report an incident involving Prohibited Conduct or discuss any aspect of the Policy, individuals are encouraged to contact the Assistant Vice President, Equity & Access or any of the designated College officials who together comprise the College's Equal Opportunity Coordination Committee (see Appendix B). - C. The College recognizes that deciding whether to make a report and choosing how to proceed are personal decisions.
+The College's Assistant Vice President, Equity and Access oversees the investigation and resolution of all Prohibited Conduct covered by the Policy on Prohibited Discrimination, Harassment, and Related Misconduct (the "Policy").
+To report an incident involving Prohibited Conduct or discuss any aspect of the Policy, individuals are encouraged to contact the Assistant Vice President, Equity and Access of the College's Equal Opportunity Office.
+Contact and reporting information can be found at valenciacollege.edu/EO - C. The College recognizes that deciding whether to make a report and choosing how to proceed are personal decisions.
 At the time a report is made, a Complainant does not have to decide whether to request any particular course of action or know how they wish to proceed, if at all.
 Choosing to make a report and deciding how to proceed after making the report can be a process that unfolds over time.
 The College will make every effort to respect an individual's autonomy in making the determination as to how to proceed, and as described below, will balance agency and autonomy with the College's obligation to provide a safe and non-discriminatory learning and working environment.
 Resources are available to support a Complainant regardless of the course of action chosen.
-All individuals are encouraged to make a report, regardless of when, where, or with whom the incident occurred, and to seek any necessary assistance from campus or community resources. - D. Upon receipt of a report of Prohibited Conduct, the College will contact the Reporting Party or Complainant to assess what action, if any, the Complainant is seeking, and to discuss available Interim Protective Measures.
+All individuals are encouraged to make a report, regardless of when, where, or with whom the incident occurred, and to seek any necessary assistance from campus or community resources. - D. Upon receipt of a report of Prohibited Conduct, the College will contact the Reporting Party or Complainant to assess what action, if any, the Complainant is seeking, and to discuss available Interim Protective Measures as appropriate.
 Additional details may be required by the Complainant to permit the College to initiate formal processes as described in Procedures Sections II and III below.